ArturAlekseev/AVS_SoftLight/README.md

 **5 mode:** YUV->RGB->softlight each RGB plane with itself->YUV (color/contrast boost).

 **6 mode:** YUV->RGB->HSV->boost S->RGB->YUV (boost saturation).

+**7 mode:** Limited color range clamping.
+Some videos with limited color range contain values < 16 and > 235.
+This mode change them to 16 & 235.
+This mode is not needed after mode 9.

 **8 mode:** TV to PC color range conversion (use it on videos where you see no total black and only grays).
 Or check video using ShowChannels plugin (if minimum in Y is 16 or 15 - then your source is in limited range).
 You can change input levels using rangemin & rangemax params.
 They are used only in this mode.
 If they are not specified or wrong (rangemin>=rangemax) then default will be used.